 Figure 2: Data Spine Components' Interaction

-Figure 2 illustrates the technological platforms, tools and services selected to realise different components the Data Spine and the interactions between them.
+Figure 2 illustrates the technological platforms, tools and services selected to realise different components of the Data Spine and the interactions between them.
 The interactions are similar to the ones between their respective conceptual components illustrated in Figure 1.
 The figure also shows Service Provider providing service S1 through the Data Spine and Service Consumer’s service S2 consuming S1 through the Data Spine with the help of ‘Integration Flow 1’.
 Finally, Figure 2 summarises the technologies selected to realise the conceptual components of the Data Spine.
 In this way, the Data Spine provides the necessary integration infrastructure to bridge the interoperability gaps between heterogeneous services and enables communication in the EFPF ecosystem.

 Source Code of Components